s-pace/docs-6/docs/api-mgmt/api-collections.md

 You can edit the URL path for this collection.
 Workato recommends using a meaningful name and standardizing the name across development teams.
 Having standardized collection names across your company will simplify the [recipe export process](/recipe-development-lifecycle.md) during versioning changes and updates between development, testing, and production-ready endpoint.

 ::: warning
-The  `oauth2` is a reserved namespace.
-The collection name `/oauth2` is not allowed.
+`oauth2` is a reserved namespace.
+A collection path that begins with `oauth2/*` is not allowed.
 :::

 :::tip